Back to ViTs Hub

 $$ \mathbf{z}^{(0)} = [\mathbf{z}_{\text{cls}}; \; \mathbf{z}_1^{(0)}; \; \mathbf{z}_2^{(0)}; \; \ldots; \; \mathbf{z}_N^{(0)}] $$

-The full sequence now has length $N + 1$.
-Through $L$ Transformer layers, the CLS token attends to all patch tokens and accumulates global information.
-After the final layer, only the CLS token output $\mathbf{z}_{\text{cls}}^{(L)}$ is passed to the classification head:
+The sequence now has length $N + 1$.
+Through $L$ Transformer layers, the CLS token attends to every patch token and accumulates global information.
+After the final layer, only its output $\mathbf{z}_{\text{cls}}^{(L)}$ feeds into the classification head:

 $$ \hat{y} = \text{MLP}_{\text{head}}(\text{LayerNorm}(\mathbf{z}_{\text{cls}}^{(L)})) $$